SDL Payload Challenge

 Rules & Information

 The Utah State University Space Dynamics Laboratory (SDL) has been solving the technical challenges faced by the military, science community, and industry for over 65 years.
-We provide multi-domain mission solutions with expertise in satellites, sensors and instruments, ground systems and data processing, and advanced autonomous systems.
+With over 1400 employees, including 180+ university students, SDL provides multi-domain mission solutions (Space, Air, Land, Sea, and Cyber) with expertise in satellites, sensors and instruments, ground systems and data processing, and advanced autonomous systems.

-SDL’s mission includes inspiring, educating, and engaging tomorrow’s workforce through a variety of real-life, hands-on experiences such as ESRA’s International Rocket Engineering Competition (IREC).
-In addition, SDL employs ~130 college students.
+SDL’s mission includes inspiring and engaging tomorrow’s workforce through a variety of real-life hands-on experiences.
+ESRA’s International Rocket Engineering Competition (IREC) with the SDL Payload Challenge does exactly that – gives you a hand’s on, high level experience!

-To Enter the SDL Payload Challenge: Submit an SDL Payload Challenge Entry Form no later than two weeks prior to the start of the event.
+To Enter the SDL Payload Challenge: Submit an SDL Payload Challenge Entry Form no later than May 31, 2026.
 SDL Payload Challenge Forms are available for download from the IREC Documents & Forms page on the ESRA website; email to: payloadchallenge@sdl.usu.edu

 Awards: